SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. note::

-   You can still break out of a matched ``switch`` case before that case has completed its execution if you need to.
+   Although ``break`` is not required in Swift, you still can use a ``break`` statement to match and ignore a particular case, or to break out of a matched case before that case has completed its execution.
    See :ref:`ControlFlow_BreakInASwitchStatement` for details.

 The body of each case *must* contain at least one executable statement.